hard-nett/airdrop/docs/zk-headstash/spec.md

 Two core business logic requirement in the headstash circuit are to have a feasable way to verify that the owner of the `epk` is authorizing the spend of a specific note in a headstash instance, and prevent double-spending of headstash allocations.
 Normal ECDSA verification for field curves are computationally heavy in circuit, & generate extremely large proof sizes not compatible with on-chain gas limits & a nice UX.

-When a note is is being spent, the owner generates a nullifier & note commitment, using carefully structured derivation process that results in values that be shared publically and revela no association about the actions the note represents.

-Headstashes use a HKDF generated nullifier key `nk` seeded from private input, powering the key separation, verifiablility, & cryptographic binding of the nullifier and note commitment.
-**Users end up proving they know the key pair `esk,epk` by providing the nullifier as a public input into the circuit when generating a proof.**

-This lets the circuit use the known curve equation & generator points to constrain that the public and private key are either mathematically paired together or not.

 > ### **To prevent double-spending of headstash allocations, a nullifier must be:**
 >
 > - **unique per note**